 “Our educational system’s successes and failures will determine the future of our nation.
-As the proud parent of two children in our public schools, I know firsthand the importance of quality education and safe, well-run schools.
+As the proud parent of two children who have been educated in our public schools, I know firsthand the importance of quality education and safe, well-run schools.
 I am committed to supporting a top-notch education system from Pre-K to college and beyond.”

 – Rep. Adam Schiff

 Far too many students who choose to pursue higher education find themselves crippled by debt upon graduation.
 In fact, Americans owe an astounding $1.5 trillion in student loan debt, the second-highest form of consumer debt behind mortgage debt.
 Rep. Schiff recognizes that our country’s preeminence in an increasingly competitive worldwide economy relies on keeping the doors to higher education wide open to all students and enabling graduates to choose fields they are passionate about and take risks.
 This requires a concerted effort to bring down the costs of higher education and the debt that often goes with it.

 As a longtime supporter of Pell Grants, Schiff voted in favor of raising the maximum award per student to its highest level ever – $5,730.
 Schiff has also continuously opposed attempts to lower the maximum award and will continue to fight to make sure students who have the talent and the drive to attend an institution of higher education have the opportunity to do so.
 Schiff is also a strong advocate for efforts to alleviate the loan burden on students so that every student – regardless of financial need – has a fair shot at an affordable education.
 Schiff also supports initiatives to streamline the ability of students to access information about federal student aid, and to ensure that all graduating students are familiar with their options for repaying their loans upon graduation.